Data-CURE/CuRe-training/_episodes/01-intro.md

 ### Computational Reproducibility
 Computational reproducibility considers scientific practice that relies on computational methods to produce results.
 That ability to use the original same data and code to produce identical results as those of the original study describes computational reproducibility.

-Read Stodden’s article that defines the various types of reproducibility:
+Read Stodden’s article that defines the various types of reproducibility:<br/>
 **Stodden, V. (2015).
 Reproducing statistical results. *Annual Review of Statistics and Its Application*, *2*(1), 1–19. [https://doi.org/10.1146/annurev-statistics-010814-020127](https://doi.org/10.1146/annurev-statistics-010814-020127)**

 ### The Definitive Definition of "Reproducibility"